Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a myriad of things to check in an home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns you should look for when conducting a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+Some examples include:

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can be significant for property managers and landlords.
-For professional guidance, contact us today to book your rental property house evaluation.
+The consequences of not having the Healthy home in relation to lawful Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling could be significant for property managers and landlords.
+For specialist advice, call now and schedule your rental property house assessment.

 home assessments for rental properties